QwikDev/qwik/docs/RESUMABLE.md

 ## Writing applications with serializability in mind

-The resumability property of the framework must extends to resumability of the application as well.
-This means that the framework must provide mechanisms for the developer to express Component and Entities of the applications in a way which can be serialized and than rehydrated.
+The resumability property of the framework must extend to resumability of the application as well.
+This means that the framework must provide mechanisms for the developer to express Component and Entities of the applications in a way which can be serialized and then resumed (without re-bootstrapping).
 This necessitates that applications are written with resumability constraints in mind.
 It is simply not possible for developers to continue to write applications in heap-centric way and expect that a better framework can somehow make up for this sub-optimal approach.

 Developers must write their applications in DOM-centric way.
 This will require a change of behavior and retooling of web-developers skills.
 Frameworks need to provide the guidance and APIs to make it easy for the developers to write the applications in this way.